kalniei/wl-docs/docs/user/staff-members.md

 Here we can create a short link for each employee.
 It should be used for promoting business via social post and sms messaging.
 You can choose a pin code for each staff member which will be used when a customer redeems an offer.

-In Staff membere creation form you can also create short link by chosing domain and alias.
+In Staff members creation form you can also create short link by choosing domain and alias.
 More about creating short links [here](short-link.md)

 Pin code must be 4 characters.